SanderVocke/shoopdaloop/README.md

 # Status

 ShoopDaLoop is in early development.
-The basics work but not nearly all of its intended functionality is finished yet (see below), and there are bugs.
+The basics work but not nearly all of its intended functionality is finished yet (see below).
+The intent is for the master branch to always work and pass CI tests, but at the moment, some significant bugs will probably come and go.
+Check the issues list for currently known issues and please add any you encounter yourself.
 As such, it obviously has not been used for on-stage performing and definitely shouldn't until after doing some serious testing.
 Note however that having automated testing with high coverage is among the project goals.